Special words exist in English for naming one or some members of a general class without giving further details

 Example-giving is naming one or more – but not all – of the members of a class.
 These class members must not have been chosen because they are special in any way; their choice must be random.
 They normally have to accompany the name of the class.
 For instance, cats or cats and dogs given as examples might be found alongside the class name animals.
-This need to give two pieces of information is not unique to example-giving: it also characterises, for example, the expressing of consequences (see 32.
-Expressing Consequences) and identifications (see 117.
-Saying More Precisely What You Mean).

-When we randomly name one or some of the members of a class, we may or may not say something about them.
+When we randomly mention one or some of the members of a class, we may or may not say something about them.
 Not saying anything about them is what I mean by “simple” example-giving.
 Here is an example: